frostoven/Cosmosis/MESH_CODES.md

 ### Point light
 ```
 csmType: pointLight
-[csmModuleHook]: Name of a module to bind to.
+[csmSubsystem]: Name of a module to bind to.
 Useful with, ex., 'cockpitLights'
 [csmGfxqLight]: low/medium/high | force this light into a gfx quality category
 [csmDevHelper]: true/false | If true, shows outlines to help debug the light
 ```
 Create a light that emanates rays in all directions.

-You'll want to adjust csmModuleHook if you want this hooked up to the game's power grid and light switches.
+You'll want to adjust csmSubsystem if you want this hooked up to the game's power grid and light switches.

 ### Spotlight
 ```
 csmType: spotlight
-[csmModuleHook]: Name of a module to bind to.
+[csmSubsystem]: Name of a module to bind to.
 Useful with, ex., 'cockpitLights'
 [csmGfxqLight]: low/medium/high | force this light into a gfx quality category
 [csmDevHelper]: true/false | If true, shows outlines to help debug the light
 ```
 Create a focussed light cone.

-You'll want to adjust csmModuleHook if you want this hooked up to the game's power grid and light switches.
+You'll want to adjust csmSubsystem if you want this hooked up to the game's power grid and light switches.

 <!-- TODO / Planned items